1995parham-learning/1995parham-learning.github.io/content/Cloud/Cloud.md

 A fundamental component that empowers Kubernetes to run containers effectively.
 It is responsible for managing the execution and lifecycle of containers within the Kubernetes environment.

 Kubernetes supports container runtimes such as [containerd](https://containerd.io/docs/), [CRI-O](https://cri-o.io/#what-is-cri-o), and any other implementation of the [[CRI|Kubernetes CRI (Container Runtime Interface)]]

+### Addons

+Addons extend the functionality of Kubernetes.
+A few important examples include:

+- **DNS**: For cluster-wide DNS resolution
+- **Web UI (Dashboard): For cluster management via a web interface
+- Container Resource Monitoring: For collecting and storing container metrics
+- Cluster-level Logging: For saving container logs to a central log store